tingmanz/TRGN510_final-project/README.md

    - **Updats status 11/3/2020**: This milestone target has been accomplished
 ## Milestone 2:
 - I would analyze the data effectively and understand more about RNA-seq.
 I would display or draw some plots such as heatmaps (show expression level), MDS plot (an informative representation of the similarities and dissimilarities in a sample) and some boxplots to better analyze my data.
-   - **Updats status 11/3/2020**: This milestone target has been accomplished
+   - **Updats status 11/3/2020**: This milestone target has been accomplished.
+But some changes will be added to the markdown such as add the one covariate.
+And the "Gene set testing with camera" section will add to my final project.
+- Note: the log-fold-change threshold was changed to 0.1 instead of 1 for detecting more significant up and down regulated genes.
 ## Deliverable：
 - R markdown